SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 Mike Zimmers Teacher Professional Development Grant

 The Mike Zimmers Teacher Professional Development Fund was formally established in 2023 with the Springfield Public Schools Foundation.
 Mike was a long-time supporter of the Foundation and its work.
-His wish was to establish a fund to support, through an application process, Springfield Public School teachers who wish to attend a professional development meeting, webinar, seminar, or conference which requires financial support not available through District 186 or by personal means.
+His wish was to establish a fund to support, through an application process, Springfield Public School teachers who wish to attend a professional development meeting, webinar, seminar, or conference that requires financial support not available through District 186 or by personal means.

 For well over 40 years, Mike was involved with the Springfield Public Schools as a much loved and respected teacher, coach, principal, district-level administrator, and upon his retirement, Board of Education member.
 Mike started the Fund in 2020, contributing to it while a Board of Education member and planning to announce it upon his retirement from the Board.
 Upon his passing in October 2022, his wife, Nancy Zimmers, and daughter, Layne Zimmers, graciously designated the Foundation to receive memorial donations.
 Major donations also came from his estate and from his family after his passing.
 The Fund will continue Mike's dream, dispersing up to $5,000 in awards annually, split between first and second semester awards.